brianhempel/active_record_union/README.md

   )
 ```

-If you want to select something other than `id`, use `select` to specify.
+If we want to select something other than `id`, we use `select` to specify.
 The following is equivalent to the above, but the query is done against the join table.

 ```ruby
 current_user.posts.where(id: UserFavoritedPost.where(user_id: other_user.id).select(:post_id))